-Candidates will need a minimum of six Grade 6s or above at GCSE and will have Grade 7 at GCSE in the subjects they wish to study at A Level.
+Candidates will need a minimum of six Grade 6s or above at GCSE and will preferably have Grade 7 at GCSE in the subjects they wish to study at A Level.
 Students wishing to study Mathematics will require a Grade 8 or 9.
-Students cannot study Physics withouth Mathematics.
 For Biology or English Grade 7 will be required.
-We will also require a minimum of Grade 6 in both English and Mathematics.
+We will also require a minimum of Grade 5 in both English and Mathematics.
 Where a subject is new at A Level, students will be required to achieve Grade 7 or Grade 6 in related subjects, reflecting the skills required for success on these courses.